ng-alain/delon/docs/new-page.en-US.md

 type: Dev
 ---

-Angular renders a page in a component tree, the actual development is to organize the code in a module tree to make it better to code reuse**.
-For **module granularity** depends on the requirements, ng-alain is positioned in the middle of the front-end, therefore, it is recommended to organize your code structure from a business perspective. ng-alain provides a very rich set of Schematics templates to quickly create templates and pages that match ng-alain features, as well as a variety of pluggable plugins (/cli/plugin).
+Angular renders a page in a component tree, the actual development is to organize the code in a module tree to make it better to resuse code.
+For **module granularity** depends on the requirements, ng-alain is positioned in the middle of the front-end.
+Therefore, it is recommended to organize your code structure from a business perspective.

+`ng-alain` provides a very rich set of Schematics templates to quickly create templates and pages that match `ng-alain` features, as well as a variety of pluggable [plugins](/cli/plugin).

-> Additionally: ng-alain is a standard Angular CLI project, you can still use the default command line.
+> Additionally: `ng-alain` is a standard Angular CLI project, you can still use the default command line.

 ## First, the module